-The permanent magnet moving coil instruments (PMMC instrument) are suitable for DC quantity measurements only.
-PMMC instruments working principle based on Faraday’s law of electromagnetic induction state that when the current carrying coil is placed in the magnetic field it experiences force and torque act on the coil and it starts moving.
+The permanent magnet moving coil instruments (PMMC instruments) are suitable for DC quantity measurements only.
+PMMC instruments working principle based on Faraday’s law of electromagnetic induction states that when the current carrying coil is placed in the magnetic field it experiences force and torque acting on the coil and it starts moving.

 Table of Contents